supamii/QttpServer/README.md

 32. ~~Serve basic http files~~
 33. More swagger support and thorough examples on how to create interface based actions
 34. Rename some "routes" to the more appropriate "path"
+35. Simplify API unit tests with more macros